 4.8.2.1 Export/import presets

 To export a preset, proceed as follows:

-- · Select in the list the preset to be exported. - Press the EXPORT button (Download) - The preset will be exported to a file named [preset_name] .542.
-One file is generated for each preset. - The files are saved in the default DOWNLOAD folder of the Web Browser.
+- Select in the list the preset to be exported. - Press the EXPORT button (Download) - The preset will be exported to a file named [preset_name] .542.
+One file is generated for each preset.